Percy Guarin: As a coach and sports official

 On January 10, 2015, Guarin was elected as president of the then-named Cagayan Misamis Oriental Football Association (now the Misamis Oriental Camiguin Ginggoog El Salvador and Cagayan de Oro Regional Football Association) succeeding Ismael C. Batiles who served for 8 years.

 Programs

 He initiated football programs in Cagayan de Oro.
-Among his most noted project is the "All Heart for your Dreams" program which involved collaboration with sports associations in the city, conduction of football clinics for children for free, and the scouting for new talents.
-As part of Guarin's program, the Cagayan de Oro football center, the Liga Estudyantes, and the Mindanao 1 Futbol were established and project "Happiness" was launched.
+Among his most noted projects is the "All Heart for your Dreams" program which involved collaboration with sports associations in the city, the conduction of football clinics for children for free, and the scouting for new talents.
+As part of Guarin's program, the Cagayan de Oro football center, the Liga Estudiantes, and the Mindanao 1 Futbol were established and the project "Happiness" was launched.

-Guarin however had limited projects in Misamis Oriental due to a lack of support of the football association and at times the association itself is inactive.
-He collaborated with friends, officials and teachers from the Department of Education for his projects.
+Guarin however had limited projects in Misamis Oriental due to a lack of support from the football association and at times the association itself is inactive.
+He collaborated with friends, officials, and teachers from the Department of Education for his projects.